 Instead of relying on restaurants to have compostable containers (that actually get composted), reduce your need for single use containers at all.
 These are great to pack up your leftovers or bring in when you order take out food.
 Some restaurants will even give you a discount for bringing in your own container for take away orders.
 You will have to bring it in before they make the food though!
 This particular container is good because it is made in the U.S. from 50% recycled plastic and BPA free.
 They are also NSF certified, which is an international third party certification whose mission is to protect and improve global human health.

 Glass sets are great for leftovers and you can heat them up in the same container, reducing dishwashing.
-Just make sure to remove the BPA free plastic lid before heating.
-They are not quite as convenient as the other containers for take away food but can definitely still work for that purpose.
+Just make sure to remove the plastic-free bamboo lid before heating.
+They are not quite as convenient as the other containers for take away restaurant food but can definitely still work for that purpose.
+I personally use the Nummyware set but the Greener Chef set also looks promising at a lower price point.

 This compact, easy to use, portable, reusable silverware set will allow you to ditch single use plastic ware.
 Keep one in your bag and one in your car to always be prepared.
 There is no plastic used in this product.
 I prefer metal utensils over bamboo, mostly for functional reasons.
 It is recyclable at any location that accepts ferrous metals, which many do.
 If purchasing a bamboo utensil set, check for sustainable harvesting certifications.